bharatpe/g-mapify/README.md

 # g-map
-Google map with search functionality.
+Google map with some additional functionality.
 # Getting Started
 Add it to package.json as a dependency